yww/PTC/README.md

 ```
 Start PTC(JMeter master) by passing in mongo and slave information.
 ```
-docker run -it -p <server port>:<container port 8080 by default> -e mongoAdd=<IP Address of mongo db> -e mongoPort=<Port of mongo db> -e slaves=<Slave IP seperated by comma> --name ptc ptc
+docker run -it -p <server port>:<container port 8080 by default> -e mongoAdd=<IP Address of mongo db> -e mongoPort=<Port of mongo db> -e slaves=<Slave IP separated by comma> --name ptc ptc
 ```
 ![alt text](/workbench/command.png)

 4. If you saw "db conncetion established", you are ready to go.
-Visite http://localhost:8080 to use PTC
+Visit http://localhost:8080 to use PTC

 ## Running the tests